-I have received the school's Campus Security Policy and have read the above Campus Security Information.
+I have received the school's Campus Security Policy and have read the Information. above Campus Security Student Initials: My name and signature below indicate that I have read the current crime and policies have been made available to me. the Annual Security Report Printed Name: Date: